 Let’s start with the fundamentals of the Non-disclosure Agreement.

 Let’s delve deeper and understand how the Non-disclosure agreement plays an essential role in custom software development.
-So why should businesses ask for NDA when they contract with a third-party software development company or software development provider.
-Some of the key facets of the Non-disclosure agreement.

-- An induction to both the parties and their business backgrounds
+- An induction to both the parties and their business backgrounds.

-- Drawing a fine line between confidential and non-confidential data
+- Drawing a fine line between confidential and non-confidential data.

-- The period of the agreement
+- The period of the agreement.

-- What can be included in the agreement and what not
+- What can be included in the agreement and what not?

-- Implications of not abiding by NDA
+- Implications of not abiding by NDA.

 2. Types of NDA

-1. Unilateral Non-Disclosure Agreement
+2.1 Unilateral Non-Disclosure Agreement

 A unilateral contract doesn’t come with validity until one party has completed the assigned task.
-Legal actions can be taken in case of any information being leaked and the other party isn’t ready to pay the agreed sum mentioned in NDA.
+Legal actions can be taken in case of any information is leaked and the other party isn’t ready to pay the agreed sum mentioned in NDA.
 In the case of custom software development, if the task was completed by the custom software company then the receiving party has to bear the amount decided in the NDA as an act of contract breach.

-2. Mutual Non-Disclosure Agreement
+2.2 Mutual Non-Disclosure Agreement

 3. What should an NDA Contract Cover?

-As we know, NDA is a unique software outsourcing contract made between two parties mutually agreed on specific terms and conditions listed.
+As we know, NDA is a unique software development agreement made between two parties mutually agreed on specific terms and conditions listed.
 It is a contract or a legalized document required to be signed by both parties with a guarantee of not disclosing any protected information to third parties.
 It creates a confidential pact between the two parties, and there is a list of information in the agreement that can be shared.
 This list can include several components that both parties would like to include and should be clearly defined.

-1. Confidential Material
+3.1 Confidential Material